CTSA: quarterly instalments: intra-group surrender: procedure

 Reallocations to companies not in a group relationship

-As with Section 963 surrenders, you may receive requests to ‘surrender’ a refund to another company that do not meet the conditions for a Section 963 surrender.
+As with S963 surrenders, you may receive requests to ‘surrender’ a refund to another company that do not meet the conditions for a S963 surrender.
 For instance, the ‘surrender’ might be to an associated company.

-You should deal with such request in the same way as for similar requests to make Section 963 surrenders.
+Deal with such request in the same way as for similar requests to make S963 surrenders.
 But the date of reallocation is the effective date of payment for the purpose of calculating any interest due to, or from, either the donating or recipient company.

-Surrenders under Section 963, as extended by Regulation 9, are dealt with in COTAX function REWD.
+Surrenders under S963, as extended by REG9, are dealt with in COTAX function REWD.
 For detailed information about giving effect to these surrenders see the COTAX Manual (COM) in the Repayments/Reallocations business area.